getreu/tp-note/docs/source/tpnote--manpage.md

     [{{ path | filename }}](<ParentDir..\\{{ path | filename }}>)

 Please note that webbrowsers usually ignore leading '`../`' in URL paths.
-To work around this limitation, _Tp-Note_'s built-in viewer interprets the string '`ParentDir..`' as an alias of '`..`'.
-It is also worth mentioning that _Tp-Note_ automatically creates the subdirectory '`Notes/`' in case it does not exist.
+To work around this limitation, Tp-Note's built-in viewer interprets the string '`ParentDir..`' as an alias of '`..`'.
+It is also worth mentioning that Tp-Note automatically creates the subdirectory '`Notes/`' in case it does not exist.